Guerreros Unidos

 Guerreros Unidos (United Warriors, lit.
-'Warriors Unified') is a Mexican criminal syndicate in the states of Southern Mexico.
+'Warriors Unified') is a Mexican criminal syndicate operating in southern Mexico.

 In 2014, the cartel kidnapped 43 students from Ayotzinapa College in Iguala, Guerrero.
 A witness confirmed that soldiers in the Mexican Army were involved in the kidnapping, by interrogating the students at the army base in the town of Iguala and then handing them over to the cartel.